How to Pack the Perfect Beach Bag

 The best part?
 You can add more items as needed!

 Yep, you read that right!
 Locals never leave home without baby powder in their beach bags.
 This powder is a loosely-kept sand-removal secret.
 Just dust it over damp skin and wait a minute.
 The powder will soak up any moisture and the sand will brush right off.
 No tears required.

 In addition to supporting the sand art activity described above, baggies are an absolute must-have in your beach bag, for all the usual reasons.
 Not only are they great for safeguarding small items that made their way TO the beach, they're also great for setting limits on what can come home FROM the beach.

 We're not talking about anything massive or capable of cracking your neighbor's decibel meter, but having some tunes at the beach is a local gotta-have.
 Getting everyone to pitch in with creating an awesome beach tunes playlist will even help you score some extra quality family time.

-While chances are your day at the beach will go off without a hitch, it may happen that you or someone in your group will require some kind of medical attention.
+While chances are great that your day at the beach will go off without a hitch, it may happen that you or someone in your group will require some kind of medical attention.
 In the event that you are busy attending to the urgent needs of your family, there should be an easily accessible In Case of Emergency (ICE) information card somewhere in your beach bag.

-At a minimum, you should include the following information for each member
+At a minimum, you should include the following information for each member of your group: